Universal sectors in superconformal defects

 where $\psi(z)=\Gamma'(z)/\Gamma(z)$.

-Exploiting the relation under the map $z\rightarrow\chi$ discussed in subsection \ref{subsec: OPEs and block expansions} and the braiding relation \eqref{eq: braiding 2}, one can obtain the anomalous dimensions for the operators exchanged in the chiral-chiral channel.
+Exploiting the relation under the map $z\rightarrow\chi$ discussed in Sec. \ref{subsec: OPEs and block expansions} and the braiding relation \eqref{eq: braiding 2}, one can obtain the anomalous dimensions for the operators exchanged in the chiral-chiral channel.
 These are given by

 and the explicit evaluation leads to

 Also for this case we find agreement with the expression